-Coulter, R. (2015) Families and housing tenure in young adulthood, [ONS LS]
+Coulter, R. (2015) Family trajectories and young adults’ homeownership transitions: Briefing Paper 1 [ONS LS]

 Other information: Key Findings:

 The proportion of young adults who were homeowners by their early thirties fell sharply between1991 and 2011.
 During this period young men became much more likely to share their dwelling or live with their parents.
 Young people in their early thirties were three times as likely to live in the private rental sector

 Children whose parents were social tenants are significantly

 less likely to enter homeownership in young adulthood than children whose parents were homeowners.
 This pattern cannot be fully explained by differences in young people’s family lives, educational attainments, employment, or the labour force position of their parents.
 The negative impact of parental tenancy on young adults’ chances of becoming a homeowner has increased